 Hidden realm of wonders!
 The only world capital without traffic lights, Thimphu is a regal yet bustling town amid glorious hills and home to the revered Bhutanese Royal family.

-City Highlights of Thimphu Visit the King’s Memorial Chorten, which is continuously circled ritualistically by people murmuring mantras and spinning prayer wheels.
-See Tashichhoe dzong, ‘fortress of the glorious religion’ – the center of government and religion.
-Browse the government-run handicrafts emporium and local craft shops for samples of Bhutan’s fine traditional arts.
-Take home some handwoven textiles, thangkha paintings, masks, jewelry, ceramics, slate and wood carvings.
+Highlights Of Thimphu Discover the King’s Memorial Chorten, which is continuously circled by people murmuring mantras and spinning prayer wheels.
+Explore Tashichhoe dzong (fortress of the glorious religion), the administrative center for government and religion.
+Browse the various government-run handicrafts emporium and local craft shops showcasing Bhutan’s fine traditional arts, including handwoven textiles, thangkha paintings, masks, jewelry, ceramics, slate and wood carvings.
+Explore Zorig Chusum (the Painting School), Thanka Art School and the Institution of Traditional Medicine.
 Visit the National Library, housing an extensive collection of priceless Buddhist manuscripts and modern academic books on Himalayan culture and religion.
-Explore Zorig Chusum or the Painting School, the Thanka Art School and the Inst.of Traditional Medicine.
-Visit a handmade paper factory or the Mini Zoo, or peruse Thimphu’s weekend market.
-Enjoy scenic treks and nature walks with views of the famous denizens of the Himalayan kingdom.
+You can also visit a handmade paper factory, the Mini Zoo, and Thimphu’s weekend market.
+Enjoy scenic treks and nature walks with views of the famous Himalayan range.

 Gateway to the Kingdom’s treasures!
 Known as the ‘Land of the Thunder Dragon,’ the charming town of Paro is home to Mt.
 Chumolhari and some of the oldest monasteries and temples in the region.